gyreas/purrcat/README.md

 ### TODO
 - [ ] implement tiny testing library / find a tiny library jar
+- [ ] add the main branch after test suites is up
 - [ ] implement file i/o etc
 - [ ] implement feature's of Unix cat, so that this cat can purr.
 - [ ] use functional programming techniques, ie, implement each feature as a